MDR (Managed Detection & Response) vs. EDR (Endpoint Detection & Response)

 WHO BENEFITS MOST FROM MDR?

-Because MDR is a 24×7 service that detects malicious activity in company networks to quickly mitigate cyber threats, industries with highly sensitive information and a lack of security know-how can benefit best from MDR.
-This includes financial institutions, education organizations, and the healthcare industry.
+Because MDR is a 24×7 service that detects malicious activity in company networks to quickly mitigate cyberthreats, industries with highly sensitive information and a lack of security know how can benefit best from MDR.
+This includes financial institutions, education organizations and the healthcare industry.
 Basically, any industry that needs constant assistance will benefit from MDR.

 2) ENDPOINT DETECTION AND RESPONSE